Posted on 04 Jul 2017

 - A shift from teaching employees, to inspiring individuals to learn.

-- Supporting employees to get access to the learning they require as well as desire – both from within AND outside of the organisation.
+- Supporting employees to get access to the learning they require as well as desire – both from within AND outside of the organization.

-Where does your organisation sit on the learning spectrum?
+Where does your organization sit on the learning spectrum?
 Are you ready embrace this bold new direction in corporate learning?

-To find how PageUp is empowering organisations to capitalize on this new direction in consumer-centric, self-directed learning, click here.
+To find how PageUp is empowering organizations to capitalize on this new direction in consumer-centric, self-directed learning, click here.

 - Deloitte University Press, 2016.
 Global Human Capital Trends 2016.
 Deloitte University Press.

 - Bersin J. 2014.
 Spending on Corporate Training Soars: Employee Capabilities Now a Priority. www.forbes.com/sites/joshbersin/2014/02/04/the-recovery-arrives-corporate-training-spend- skyrockets/#3b98bf724ab7.